Chase Tone Secret Preamp Trace

 Interestingly, Chase Tone seems to have adapted the 1M pulldown resistors from the Clinch toggle switch, as that’s the only other place we’ve seen this setup.
 The resistors are not strictly necessary, but may suppress a slight pop when engaging the switch.

-Our trace had some minor differences from the PedalPCB version:
+In our trace we found some minor differences from the PedalPCB project:

 Axion JFET Preamp / Echoplex EP-3Axion JFET Preamp